on2k23nm/on2k23nm.github.io/_posts/2025-06-08-Design-Patterns.markdown

 - [**Abstract Factory**](./Design-Patterns-Abstract-Factory.html): The factory of factories.
 We'll explore how to create *families* of related objects without specifying their concrete classes.
 Think of a UI toolkit that needs to create a set of widgets for either Windows or macOS.

-- **Builder:** Your solution for constructing complex objects step-by-step.
+- [**Builder**](../../06/09/Design-Patterns-Builder-Pattern.html): Your solution for constructing complex objects step-by-step.
 The Builder pattern allows you to produce different types and representations of an object using the same construction code.
 Perfect for building a detailed user profile or a complex database query.

 - **Singleton:** One of the most famous (and sometimes controversial) patterns.
 We'll cover how to ensure a class has only one instance and provide a global point of access to it, discussing the right and wrong times to use it for things like loggers or hardware interface access.